Ridhwana/rails/guides/source/caching_with_rails.md

 ### Sharding the Cache

-If you need more scalability, Solid Cache supports sharding — splitting the cache across multiple databases.
+If you need more scalability, Solid Cache supports sharding, splitting the cache across multiple databases.
 This spreads the load, making your cache even more powerful.
-To enable sharding, add multiple cache databases to your database.yml:
+To enable sharding, add multiple cache databases to your `database.yml`:

 ```yaml
 # config/database.yml